Voting by Absentee Ballot

 There are two ways to vote an absentee ballot before any election:

 - You can vote an “in-person absentee” by casting your ballot at City Hall before the election.
-In-person absentee voting begins the third Monday before each election and ends at 5:00 p.m. on the Friday before each election.
+In-person absentee voting begins Monday, July 28th and ends at 7:00 p.m. on August 8th.
 Contact the Election Commission before each election for location and hours.

 - You can vote a “by mail” absentee, where you submit a request for an absentee ballot, a ballot is mailed to you and you vote and mail back your absentee ballot in a postage-paid reply envelope.
 Requests to receive an absentee ballot by mail must be received by 5:00 p.m. on the Thursday before an election.
 Absentee ballots that are postmarked by Election Day and received in the Election Commission office by 4:00 p.m. on the Friday after any election, will be counted if all other absentee ballot requirements are met.